nendokasei/testrail-docs/Introduction-To-TestRail.md

 Tests within TestRail can be efficiently allocated to team members, offering flexibility in the assignment process.
 You can opt to assign tests either during the creation of a test run or at a later stage, directly from the run or test pages.
 Once a test has been designated to a specific user, it instantly becomes part of that user's todo list.
 Each user maintains an individual todo list for every project they are engaged in, while the Dashboard offers a convenient overview of all their pending tasks across various projects.

-Moreover, the todo page provides the capability to not only view one's own tasks but also those of fellow team members or the entire team simultaneously.
+Moreover, the todo page provides the capability to not only view one's tasks but also those of fellow team members or the entire team simultaneously.
 This feature serves as a valuable resource for team leads, enabling them to efficiently delegate tests to team members with the lightest workload.

 Additionally, TestRail offers email notifications as a pertinent feature.
 These notifications prove invaluable in keeping test owners informed about changes made by other users to their assigned tests.
 For instance, if a test is assigned to a user (i.e., the test owner), and another user adds a comment or records a test result for that test, the test owner receives prompt email notifications.
 Furthermore, users can choose to subscribe to tests owned by others or even entire test runs by simply clicking the small email icons available on the relevant pages.
 This functionality enhances communication and collaboration within the testing team, ensuring everyone stays informed and up-to-date.